 I just ran across this video of Andrew Weil, MD, explaining how to do yoga breathing exercises, specifically the 4-7-8 breathing technique.
 It’s based on the yoga practice of

 I’ve always had trouble getting to sleep and staying asleep, and I want to give these breathing exercises a try as they are an inexpensive and drug-free approach to hopefully improving my quantity …

 I love the British chef Jamie Oliver.
 He’s funny and he’s passionate about food.

 He’s also the father of several small children, and he’s made it a personal crusade to improve the health of children, through food, in his country as well as ours.

 Jamie Oliver’s Food Revolution , in which he attempted to change the way children are fed in … read on

 I’ve mentioned in several posts that I think screening tests, especially mammograms, are used too widely in this country.
 Every woman over age 40?
 Every year?
 It’s overkill.

 Even the US Preventive Services Task Force (USPSTF) only recommends a screening mammogram

 But most women still think the yearly mammogram is health care at its finest.

-As I predicted, it’s expensive, although not quite as costly as I thought it might be.
+As with any new and highly-marketed drug, it’s expensive, although not quite as costly as I thought it might be.
 According to

 new website that could help you find the Number Needed to Treat, aka the NNT.